maim-lain/twosides/walkthrough.md

 ## Home
 - idk
-- Im not going anywhere untill we clear this out(2d,-2f) Im not letting you out of my sight(2d,-2f)
+- I'm not going anywhere
+- I'm not letting you
-Sure, turn around and cover up(2d,-4f) whit all due respect... you are really hot(5f,3r) my cousin is a very luck...(3r,3f) easy there, there are a few more... not yet...
-Im curious(1d) hold her() keep holding her ok do it!(5r,5d) kiss her grab boobs(2r) pull your dick out grab her hand(3r,3d) push her further rub your dick(1r) rub it faster(1r) rub it faster(1r) rub it faster(1r) rub it faster(1r)
-Fuck her?
+- Sure turn around
+- With all due respect
+- My cousin is very lucky
+- Easy there
+- Not yet, I'm curious about something
+- Hold her
+- Keep holding her
+- Ok, do it
+- Grab her
+- Calm down
+- I said calm down
+- I said calm down
+- I said calm down
+- You better calm down
+- Keep choking her
+- Stop choking her
+- Stop
+- I need to teach you a lesson
+- I'm spanking your hot ass
+- Hit her 20 times
+- Beg
+- Now I'm going to do..
+- I'll be gentle
+    - Fast
+    - Slow
+    - ?
+    - ?
+    - ?
+- I'm better than Tommy

 fail: